Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

 -A nod or a ‘arigato gozaimasu’ will go a long way

--Don’t open or close your taxi door, they will do it
+-Don’t open or close your taxi door, they will do it for you

 -Don’t sit next to your significant other in a restaurant or people will laugh at you.
 Only across from one another.